Tsomoriri/RadarConvAttention/README.md

 ## Conclusion

 Our research demonstrates that incorporating physics-informed regularization and attention mechanisms significantly improves the accuracy and reliability of radar-based precipitation nowcasting.
-The proposed models show enhanced performance in both extrapolation tasks and real-world nowcasting scenarios, highlighting the potential of combining data-driven approaches with physical insights in weather prediction.
+The proposed models show enhanced performance in both extrapolation tasks and real-world nowcasting scenarios.
+This demonstrates the potential of combining data-driven approaches with physical insights in weather prediction.